KodyKantor/KodyKantor.github.io/src/2022/tech_debt.md

 ### Autonomy

 I choose which tasks I take on.
-Nobody asked me to do this work, so I feel that it is a great opportunity to choose how I perform these tasks.
+Nobody asked me to do this work, so I feel that it is a great opportunity to choose how and when I perform these tasks.

 ### Mastery